jeremyglebe/jeremyglebe.github.io/OLD_Resume/README.md

 ## Work Experience
 ### Summary
 I have 4 years of work experience developing web and mobile applications.
-I 4 years of work experience in education, including K-12 and college level courses.
+I have 4 years of work experience in education, including K-12 and college level courses.

 ### Software